jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 638 Regulations relating to how schools must be run
 (1) The Governor-General may, by Order in Council, make regulations providing for the control, management, organisation, conduct, and administration of schools.
-(2) Regulations made under subsection (1) may—
-  (a) provide differently for different classes or descriptions of schools:
+(2) Without limiting subsection (1), the regulations may— (a) provide differently for different classes or descriptions of schools:
   (b) give powers to, or impose duties on, boards or principals (or both):
   (c) prescribe processes and procedures in respect of boards:
-  (d) provide for the development of enrolment schemes, including (without limitation) the extent to which boards may contribute to their design:
+  (d) provide for the development of enrolment schemes:
   (e) provide for when schools must be open and closed for instruction:
   (f) provide for the circumstances in which the Secretary may direct that a student be enrolled at a school.
 (3) Regulations made under this section prescribing a course of study may not restrict the method by or manner in which any subject forming part of the course is to be taught, except to the extent necessary to ensure that the teaching of the subject is consistent with the general aims of the course.